-We study the localization properties of eigenvectors of the Google matrix, generated both from the World Wide Web and from the Albert-Barabási model of networks.
+We study the localization properties of eigenvectors of the Google matrix, generated both from the world wide web and from the Albert-Barabási model of networks.
 We establish the emergence of a delocalization phase for the PageRank vector when network parameters are changed.
-In the phase of localized PageRank, a delocalization takes place in the complex plane of eigenvalues of the matrix, leading to delocalized relaxation modes.
-We argue that the efficiency of information retrieval by Google-type search is strongly affected in the phase of delocalized PageRank.
+For networks with localized PageRank, eigenvalues of the matrix in the complex plane with a modulus above a certain threshold correspond to localized eigenfunctions while eigenvalues below this threshold are associated with delocalized relaxation modes.
+We argue that, for networks with delocalized PageRank, the efficiency of information retrieval by Google-type search is strongly affected since the PageRank values have no clear hierarchical structure in this case.